spsforks/QB64-Wiki/_MEMNEW.md

 ## Parameter(s)

-* The byteSize parameter is the desired byte size of the memory block based on the variable [type](type) it will hold.
+* The byteSize parameter is the desired byte size of the memory block based on the variable [Variable Types](Variable-Types) it will hold.

 ## Description